GAMS-dev/gamspy/docs/user/whatisgamspy.rst

     2 \cdot x_{i1,j2} + 6 \cdot x_{i2,j2} + 4 \cdot x_{i3,j2} \le 10

 Especially for large models with many variables and equations, a model instance becomes large and heavy to handle, maintain, and read.
+Therefore, GAMSPy leverages the idea of a standalone, thus, data independent and indexed representation of a mathematical model which is very close to the original algebraic formulation.

 Sparsity